2nd March 2020

 Q: Would you consider placing my Y4 child on a waiting list, or are there currently any vacancies for students who entered Year Four in September, 2019?

 A: No. Please do not call me or call at my home to request that your child is placed on a waiting list because I will not fill places in the unlikely event of a place being available.
-I appreciate that some parents are desperate to start tuition for their child, but there is absolutely nothing I can do for families in this situation.
+(It would be unfair on the existing children in the group.) appreciate that some parents are desperate to start tuition for their child, but there is absolutely nothing I can do for families in this situation.

 Q:Do you offer any tuition in school hours?